object-oriented-python/object-oriented-programming/doc/source/4_abstract_data_types.rst

        an :term:`abstract data type` representing an ordered sequence of objects, in which only the most recently added object can be directly accessed.

+    worst case complexity
+       An upper bound on the :term:`algorithmic complexity` of an algorithm.
+Many algorithms have a relatively low algorithmic complexity most of the times they are run, but for some inputs are much more complex. :term:`amortised complexity` is a mechanism for taking into account the frequency at which the worst case complexity can be expected to occur.